tencentyun/qcloud-documents/product/计算与网络/GPU 云服务器/GPU 实例/GPU 实例生命周期/包年包月实例到期_en.md

 You can go to the Recycle Bin to recover a GCC instance by renewing it within 7 days upon its expiration:

-**Recovering a single instance: **
+**Recovering a single instance:**
-Open the [CVM Recycle Bin Console](https://console.qcloud.com/cvm/recycle), select the GCC instance you want to recover in the list, and then click *Recovery*.
+Go to [CVM Recycle Bin Console](https://console.qcloud.com/cvm/recycle), select the GCC instance you want to recover in the list, and then click **Recover**.
 After you make payment for renewal, you can find the recovered resource in the [CVM Console](https://console.qcloud.com/cvm).

-**Recovering multiple instances: **
+**Recovering multiple instances:**
-Open the [CVM Recycle Bin](https://console.qcloud.com/cvm/recycle), select the GCC instances you want to recover in the list, and then click "Batch Recovery".
+Go to [CVM Recycle Bin](https://console.qcloud.com/cvm/recycle), select the GCC instances you want to recover in the list, and then click **Batch Recover**.
 After you make payment for renewal, you can find the recovered resources in the [CVM Console](https://console.qcloud.com/cvm).